 - Adult congenital heart disease

 Heart Valve Center

-The University of Kansas Hospital's Heart Valve Center provides advanced treatment for heart valve disorders.
+The University of Kansas Health System's Heart Valve Center provides advanced treatment for heart valve disorders.
 As part of the Kansas City region's premier academic medical center, our care team uses evidence-based measures to deliver excellent outcomes.

 Find out for yourself why The University of Kansas Hospital is consistently named the best hospital in Kansas City by U.S. News & World Report.
 Request your appointment online or call 913-588-1227 to schedule an appointment at the Heart Valve Center.